liaupm/GraphGANN/README.md

 The current version (1.0) is a prototype under-development that has been designed for a specific dataset of the Biology field.
 Consequently, it does not provide a big range of options and functionalities but the ones that were required.
 However, it can be easily extended.

+The expected usage is for research in the topic.
+It provides a starting point for developing non-conventional deep learning and not an alternative to the existing deep learning libraries.
+The code is prepared for extension to several sets of weights per neuron and polynomials of order n.

 It is not currently optimized nor parallelized.

 ## How to use ##

 ## Contact ##